Shira, Nigeria

-Shira is a Local Government Area of Bauchi State, Nigeria.
+Shira. is a Local Government Area of Bauchi State, Nigeria.
 Its headquarters is in the town of Yana.

 It has an area of 1,321 km^{2} and a population of 234,014 at the 2006 census.

 The postal code of the area is 750.

 Climate

-The area's temperature ranges from -8°F to 74°F, with warm summers and some cloud cover and chilly, snowy, windy winters.

-Temperature

 Shira's climate is getting colder, with a positive trend of rising temperatures and a horizontal trend of falling temperatures.